ProactiveProgrammers/iterative-exponentiation-starter/writing/reflection.md

 TODO: Use a fenced code block to provide the output for your this command for running the `iterator`.

-- `poetry run python iterator --forloop --minimum 0 --maximum 5`
+- `poetry run iterator --forloop --minimum 0 --maximum 5`

 TODO: Use a fenced code block to provide the output for your this command for running the `iterator`.